 Everyone is grumbling about Utah’s colder-than-usual winter.
 The weather report showed sub-zero temperatures at sunrise for the entire weekend I had set aside to hike in Bryce Canyon National Park.

 I arrived at Inspiration Point at 07:20, moments before sunrise.
-Lined along the rim of the amphitheater were a few dozen folks watching the early morning light show.
+Lined along the rim of the amphitheater were a few dozen folks watching the early morning show.

 But it was a biting, frigid morning and people were complaining.
-I overheard more than one conversation that basically went, “I’m going back to the car.
+I overheard more than one conversation that went, “I’m going back to the car.
 I’ll see you there.”

 Further up the hillside was another viewpoint (above photo).
 It looked pretty great from where I was, so I trudged up the snowy hill a few hundred steps.

 I cannot explain how much colder it was up there.
 The temperature must’ve dropped 10 degrees in 100 feet of elevation.
 Within three minutes I could no longer work my fingers to take photographs and I had to leave immediately because of tremendous discomfort.

 But I got my photographs!